-Don’t lose heart—you can still work in the medical field as you once dreamed without breaking the bank.
+Don’t lose heart—you can still work in the medical field without breaking the bank.
 If you are considering a career change to the medical field and want a relatively quick way in, becoming a medical assistant may be the route for you.

 But even knowing that there’s a shorter investment in time and schooling to become a medical assistant, you likely have other important questions to consider before you dive in.
 We compiled this handy guide of frequently asked questions regarding a medical assisting career to help you weigh your healthcare career options.

-This position in the medical field pays just below the national average for all occupations.
-While that may not be the most exciting thing to read, it’s not the only factor to consider.
-A medical assisting salary provides a solid and steady income while being one of the quickest routes to working in direct patient care.
-Location matters, as well—take a peek at our salary by state tool to see how a medical assistant salary stacks up in the state you’re living in.
+This position in the medical field pays just below the 2018 median annual wage for all occupations, $38,640.2 While that may not be the most exciting thing to read, it’s not the only factor to consider.
+A medical assisting salary can provide a solid and steady income while being one of the quickest routes to working in direct patient care—and getting established within the healthcare field.

 What is the job outlook for medical assistants?

 Another important factor to consider is whether there is significant demand for medical assistants.
 The good news is that job prospects for medical assistants appear to be strong.
 According to the BLS, employment of medical assistants is projected to grow 23 percent from 2018 to 2028.2

 As the baby-boomer population both ages and retires, demand for medical services and staff, including medical assistants, will increase.
 Medical assistants with certifications or skills in dealing with electronic health records may find themselves with even better job prospects.